-Our implementation of BFA
+3 Our implementation of BFA

-In our experiment, we developed an artificial mind (a control system), which we call CAV - Conscious Autonomous Vehicle, to control an artificial creature in a virtual environment (see figure 1).
-The creature and its environment were originally presented in (Gudwin, 1996) (where more details on its characteristics can be obtained) and were adapted for our current studies.
-In this environment, the creature is equipped with sensors and actuators, which enable it to navigate through an environment full of objects with different characteristics.
-An object can vary in its "color" and each color is linked to: a measure of "hardness" which is used in the dynamic model as a friction coefficient that can slow down the creature's movement (or completely block it), a "taste" which can be bad or good, and a feature related with "energy" which indicates that the object drains/supplies energy from/to the creature's internal rechargeable battery.
+In our experiment, we developed a consciousbased control system, which we call CAV - Conscious Autonomous Vehicle, to control a simulated autonomous vehicle in a virtual environment (see figure 1).
+The simulated vehicle and its environment were originally presented in (Gudwin, 1996) (where more details on its characteristics can be obtained) and were adapted for our current studies.
+In this environment, the autonomous vehicle is equipped with sensors and actuators, which enable it to navigate through an environment full of objects with different characteristics.
+An object can vary in its "color" and each color is linked to: a measure of "hardness" which is used in the dynamic model as a friction coefficient that can slow down the vehicle movement (or completely block it), a "taste" which can be bad or good, and a feature related with "energy" which indicates that the object drains/supplies energy from/to the vehicle's internal rechargeable battery.